From Beyond the Grave: "The Door"

+Epilogue

 Between the segments a shady character is seen casing the shop.
 At the end he enters and tries to rob the place, but finds that the proprietor is supernaturally invulnerable to gunfire.
 Terrified, the thief staggers back, trips, and lands fatally in a large box lined with spikes.
 The proprietor reflects on the trouble caused by people's greed for money.
 He then speaks to the audience as though they were his next customer, saying that the shop caters for all tastes, and that each purchase comes with "a big novelty surprise".